 What is EAN – European Article Number

-For a long time, it was assumed that products manufactured within US and Canada would be sold in these territories alone, and that products sold in these areas would mostly be manufactured within the two countries.
+For a long time, we assumed that products manufactured within US and Canada would sell in these territories alone.
+We also thought that manufacturers would produce these goods locally as well.

 What is ASIN – Amazon Standard Identification Number

-Jewelry, beauty products and personal care can be sold on Amazon without a UPC.
-Once you upload them, they will be assigned an ASIN.
+Jewelry, beauty products, and personal care can be sold on Amazon without a UPC.
+Once you upload them, an ASIN is assigned to them.